black-roland/homeassistant-microsoft-todo/README.md

 ## Calendar sensors

-The integration creates a binary sensor for each to-do list with the tasks exposed as `all_tasks` attribute.
+The integration creates sensors for each to-do list with tasks exposed as `all_tasks` attribute.
+You can find sensors on the Developer Tools page prefixed with `calendar.`.

-Currently, only `all_tasks` functionality is supported.
+Sensors can be used in automations:

 ```yaml
 automation: